openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   state=eyJhb...6-sVA
 ```

-If the Response URI has successfully processed the Authorization Response or Authorization Error Response, it MUST respond with HTTP status code 200.
+If the Response URI has successfully processed the Authorization Response or Authorization Error Response, it MUST respond with HTTP status code 200 and a JSON object.

-The following new parameter is defined for use in the response from the Response Endpoint to the Wallet:
+The following new parameter is defined for use in the JSON object returned from the Response Endpoint to the Wallet:

 `redirect_uri`:
 : OPTIONAL.
 String containing a URI.
 When this parameter is present the Wallet MUST redirect the user agent to this URI.
 This allows the Verifier to continue the interaction with the End-User on the device where the Wallet resides after the Wallet has sent the Authorization Response to the Response URI.
 It can be used by the Verifier to prevent session fixation ((#session_fixation)) attacks.
 The Response URI MAY return the `redirect_uri` parameter in response to successful Authorization Responses or for Error Responses.

+Additional response parameters MAY be defined and used.
+The Wallet MUST ignore any unrecognized parameters.

 Note: Response Mode `direct_post` without the `redirect_uri` could be less secure than Response Modes with redirects.
 For details, see ((#session_fixation)).